leonstel/leonstel.github.io/recursive_tree_part1.md

 <img src="./assets/tree_simple_part1.gif" width="150" />

 ### Fitting the pieces
-To summarize if you want to implement recursion just step on your bike and any form of oxygen deprivation causes you to make great recursive solutions.
+To summarize if you want to implement recursion just step on your bicycle and any form of oxygen deprivation causes you to make great recursive solutions.
 What I have discussed is a simple tree structure, the tip of the ice berg ...uh I mean mount everest.
 It does not yet look similar to the intro image of the tree.
 In the sections coming up I will do some more interesting things